FINCONS-IBD/MQTT-SeDEM/README.md

     -Drabbitmq_config_file=C:\resources\conf.properties -Dlog4j.configuration=file:C:\resources\log4j.properties

-**NOTE:** if the library will be installed on a Linux O.S. it is important to use a Linux well formed path
+**NOTE:** if the library has to be installed on a Linux O.S. it is important to use a Linux well formed path

 #### Application configuration
 The first step before using the library is the editing of the configuration parameters detailed below.
 The file named conf.properties is located in the external resource folder of the library (see the "Initial Configuration" introduction section).
 Follow an example of configuration file: